MoneyTools/MyMoney.Net/docs/Accounts/OnlineBanking.md

 # Online Banking

-Once you have setup online banking, you can download a QFX (Quicken Format) file from your bank and import it using the File/Import… menu.
+Once you have setup online banking, you can download an OFX or QFX (Quicken Format) file from your bank and import it using the File/Import… menu.

 When this happens you will see a Download tab appear at the bottom with a summary of what happened.
 Here we see 8 new transactions were found and merged in my Citibank VISA account: